Fun and Easy Bullet Journal Doodles

 Plant Doodles

-Plants are a very simple thing to doodle, and they look super sweet on your BuJo pages.
+Plants and botanical doodles are a very simple thing to draw, and they look super sweet on your BuJo pages.

 So a great idea is to create a collection of plant doodles, so later you can just look back at it.
 It will make your plant-themed setup so much easier.